finanzcheck/AOM/README.md

 Piwik's [default tracking params](http://piwik.org/docs/tracking-campaigns/) (pk_kwd and the even more important pk_campaign) should be used for both supported and unsupported advertising platforms.

-## Allocate costs to Piwik visits

-Executing `./console aom:replenish-visits --startDate=2015-12-20 --endDate=2015-12-20` allocates platform costs to
-(merged) Piwik visits and stores the results in piwik_aom_visits for further processing (e.g. by a data warehouse).
-There might be more visits in piwik_aom_visits then in piwik_log_visits when there a platform costs that could not be assigned to visit from piwik_log_visits.

 ## API